Diphtheria, Bangladesh, Indonesia – March 2019

 Dengue Fever update – March 2019

 During the last few months, dengue fever cases have been reported in a number of regions around the globe.
-High dengue activity is occuring in Sri Lanka, India (multiple states), Pakistan (Punjab, Sindh), Myanmar, Philippines, Mexico, Panama, Fiji several areas in West Africa and Palau at the present time.
+High dengue activity is occuring in Sri Lanka, India (multiple states), Pakistan (Punjab, Sindh), Myanmar, Philippines, Mexico, Columbia, Brazil, Bolivia Jamaica, New Caledonia and several areas in West Africa and Palau at the present time.

 Dengue fever is common in many tropical areas of the world that are frequently visited by travellers.
 The illness is often transmitted in urban areas.
 Those affected may develop a severe flu-like illness with a characteristic rash.
 No vaccine is available however the illness risk may be reduced by minimising the number of mosquito bites in affected regions.
 Anti malaria tablets do not protect against dengue fever.
 Travellers are advised to dress appropriately and use high quality insect repellants if required.
 Although rarely fatal, the illness may be severe or prolonged in some individuals and in children.
 Complications may arise.